sachink777/Deep_Learning_ANN_MNIST_Dataset/README.md

 Transfer Learning  -  Transfer lreaning is technique where we can use pretrained model to train the new model.
 It helps to reduce computational power and gives better result.

-Batch Normalization  - Batch Normalization is mostly used in Deep Neural Netwroks to prevent vanishing greadient and exploding gradient problem.
+Batch Normalization  - Batch Normalization is mostly used in Deep Neural Netwroks to prevent vanishing gradient and exploding gradient problem.